bpedro/public-notes/content/post/2024/04/25/Thoughts About Immediacy.md

   - immediacy
   - thoughts
 ---
 Immediacy in the present time is more about *not postponing* gratification and less about control.
 The amount of ever-present information makes it almost impossible to be attentive to what truly matters.
-Instead, we spend time consuming what reaches us trusting the source.
+Instead, we spend our time consuming whatever reaches us, always trusting the source.

 > What information consumes is rather obvious: it consumes the attention of its recipients.
 Hence a wealth of information creates a poverty of attention, and a need to allocate that attention efficiently among the overabundance of information sources that might consume it. — [Herbert A. Simon](https://en.wikipedia.org/wiki/Herbert_A._Simon)